Advanced basal cell carcinoma

 - Vismodegib is supplied as a capsule for oral administration.

-- The recommended initial dose is 150 mg taken orally once daily until disease progression or until unacceptable toxicity.
+- The recommended initial dose is 150 mg taken orally once daily until disease progression ceases or until there is an unacceptable amount of toxicity.

-- If a dose is missed, do not make up that dose; resume dosing with the next scheduled dose.
+- If a scheduled capsule dose is missed, that dose should not be ‘made up for’; resume taking capsules with the next scheduled dose.